tvogiannou/ctrigrid/README.md

 cd build
 cmake -DCTRIGRID_GENERATE_PYTHON_BINDINGS=1 ..
 ```
+> It is reccomended to avoid building tests alongside the python bindings since both cmake scripts will try to find the installed python libs and may result in some version conflicts.

 The built python module (as .so file) can then be imported in python source.
 ```python